HenrikJoreteg/human-javascript/ch07 - views.md

 Backbone's general approach is to provide some simple components and patterns and it's up to you to apply them as you wish.
 This non-prescriptive flexibility is a big reason why Backbone has become as popular as it has.

 However, as you start to build more and more apps you find yourself solving the similar problems over and over.
-In pure Backbone projects we would find ourselves always creating a "BaseView" that contained a lot of the common helpers and patterns we wanted to have in all our views, and we used that to build all our views in the app.
-One day I found myself copying and pasting one of the BaseViews from one project to another just decided to put in on npm instead.
+In pure Backbone projects we would find ourselves always creating a `BaseView` that contained a lot of the common helpers and patterns we wanted to have in all our views, and we used that to build all our views in the app.
+One day I found myself copying and pasting one of the `BaseView`s from one project to another just decided to put in on npm instead.

-That's how StrictView was born.
-It's just a Backbone view that gives us a few additional goodies and is designed to work with StrictModel.
+That's how HumanView was born.
+It's just a Backbone view that gives us a few additional goodies.

 Specifically, it gives us the following:

 1. Declarative data bindings.
-2. A `.basicRender()` method that does several things we want to do on every render.
+2. A `.renderAndBind()` method that does several things we want to do on every render.
-3. A `.bindomatic()` convenience method for binding view methods to model event, while maintaining the view as the context and optionally triggering them right away.
+3. A `.listenToAndRun()` convenience method for binding view methods to model event, while maintaining the view as the context and triggering them right away.
-4. A `.collectomatic()` method for rendering a view for each item in a collection within a given container element in the view.
+4. A `.renderCollection()` method for rendering a view for each item in a collection within a given container element in the view.

 We'll take a look at each of those shortly.
 But first, let's figure out how we're going to structure our views within the app.

 ## A Hierarchy of views